mmikowski/mmikowski.github.io/_posts/2015-09-12-tegra7-lollipop.md

 ### The problem
 When my wife and I first updated our [EVGA Tegra Note 7][2] to Lollipop we found this once very-fast, cool, and battery-sipping tablet became unbearably laggy, hot, and power-hungry.

 We found this odd because we own the Shield Portable with the same SoC and 5.1 Lollipop runs *great* on that device.
 This is just a guess, but we think the problem of accumulated system or user data slows the little tablet down because the Note 7 only has half the RAM (1GB).

-### Reset didn't fix it
-When we first saw the laggy performance and overheating, we performed a factory reset.
-This did not resolve any of the problems.
+We tried to resolve our issues by performing a factory reset.
+Unfortunately this did not work.
+However, we were not beaten yet.
+Read on to see how we got our little tablet to work well with Lollipop 5.1.

+## Disclaimers
+**Important**: This solution is only known to work for my EVGA Tegra Note 7 WiFi model, **TegraNote-P1640** as shown in `Settings > About tablet > Model number`.  **Attempting the solution on a different model could likely brick the device.** There's even a chance attempting the solution on devices *with the same model number* could get bricked.
+Proceed at your own risk.

+I also encourage readers to review the excellent [XDA ROMS work][3] from William Rogers for alternate solutions that may be a better choice for their model or situation.

 ### The solution
-**Important**: This solution only works for the EVGA Tegra Note 7 WiFi model, **TegraNote-P1640**.
-Attempting the same solution as I have on different models can brick your device.
-You can verify your model number by viewing `Settings > About tablet > Model number`.
-See the [XDA ROMS work][3] from William Rogers for other solutions.

 Our initial intent was to download the OTA 3.0 GMS recovery image from [Nvidia downloads page][4] and install it.
 While there is a link for the OTA 3.0.0 ROM, the link is broken, and it is for the P1988/P1988W model.
 Instead we decided to load the "OTA 2.5" image and then try updating to Lollipop using OTA.
 And it worked!

 Once we had finished the tablet runs **much** better than the previous Lollipop install.
 As an added bonus, if we want to revert to  KitKat 4.4 ("OTA 2.5") - which is an excellent ROM - we can do so in 10 minutes or so.
 The entire procedure took less than a half hour.
 Here are the steps we took:

-1. We unlocked the boot loader using the [instructions][6] and installed the **NVIDIA Tegra NOTE7 GMS Recovery OS Image** (OTA 2.5) from the [Nvidia downloads page][5].
+1. We unlocked the boot loader using the [instructions][6]

-2. We carefully read and followed the [instructions][6] using the `root` account on Linux to avoid any device access permissions issues.
+2. We then installed the **NVIDIA Tegra NOTE7 GMS Recovery OS Image** (OTA 2.5) from the [Nvidia downloads page][5] per the [instructions][6].
+We used the the `root` account on Linux to avoid any device access permissions issues.
 Once we flashed all the images using the `flash-all.sh` script, we had to select `continue` on the tablet's bootloader menu and press the power button to continue with the update.

 3. When we signed-in for the first time we disabled `BACKUP & RESTORE` to minimize update time.
 We also disabled the `For improved accuracy ...` option to maximize battery life.